 - Admission to Canada of the corvette WALNUT with 261 refugees from Sweden, 1948-1949, RG 76 IA1, volume 688, microfilm C-10602.

 Library and Archives Canada also holds other private records regarding Finnish Canadians.
 Consult the Archives Search database using keywords such as a surname or an organization name.

 Union List of Finnish Newspapers Published by Finns in the United States and Canada 1876-1985 compiled by William A. Hoglund, 1986.

-Search for books on Finland and the Finnish in AMICUS using authors, titles or subject terms such as:
+Search for books on Finland and the Finnish in Library Search using authors, titles or subject terms such as:

 - Finnish Canadians